The delightful Echeveria Black Prince is a slow, low growing, darkly-colored succulent plant featuring tight rosettes of fleshy leaves.

 The Echeveria Black Prince isn’t a large plant.
 The plant grows to about 4″ to 10″ inches with an equal spread.

 The dark-colored rosettes grow around a bright green center.
-Like most succulents, the leaves are thick and fleshy, which it uses for retaining water.
+Like most succulents, the dark leaves are thick and fleshy, which it uses for retaining water.

 The dark foliage is a dark red or purple.
 In some cases, it’s almost a solid black color.